onyekaa/db/README.md

 ## Using the App

-The grid returns a table with all the countries in the world, their flag, currencies and languages.
 You can filter the list by searching in the Search box above the rendered table.

 Clicking on each row item returns a summary of the country info above the table.

-NOTE: I tried to set this to use the master/detail option, but I think this a pro feature.
+Master/detail couldn't be used as it was a Pro Feature.